 Applicants must also include with their application:

-Applications to the PhD in Palliative Care can be made via the University's online applications system.
+Applications to the PhD in Palliative Care can be made via the University's online applications system from 1st September 2014.
+The deadline for applications is 1st April 2015.

 Division of Health Research